You can essentially take this as a general list of recommendations.

 Things I No Longer Use

 In case I ever stop using something.
+This list is going to become a textwall at some point.

 Ubuntu: Zoom works fine on the P5x running Arch.
 Maybe the extra 100+GB of RAM and Xeon/i9 processors do actually make a difference.
 Also, I’ve not heard that many good things about Ubuntu recently.
 Hoping one day I’ll be able to set up Arch on the family PC to go full circle.